dfm/emcee/docs/tutorials/line.rst

 (as demonstrated at the beginning of this exercise) but you cannot draw parameter samples.

-In this example, we'll use uniform (so-called "uninformative") priors on :math:`m`, :math:`b` and the logarithm of :math:`f`.
-For example, we'll use the following conservative prior on :math:`m`:
+In this example, we’ll use uniform (so-called “uninformative”) priors on :math:`m`, :math:`b` and the logarithm of :math:`f`.
+For example, we’ll use the following conservative prior on :math:`m`:

 .. math::